-- Site development and new foundations. - Installation of transformers. - 34.5 kV lines from the bulk transformers at Webster Substation to the 34.5 kV switching yard at Daniel Substation. - Installation of five breakers at Daniel Substation (three feeder breakers) with a position to add a sixth. - Retirement of the existing, three bulk substation transformers.
+- Site development and new foundations. - Installation of two 44.8 MVA, 115 34.5 kV transformers. - 34.5 kV lines from the bulk transformers at Webster Substation to the 34.5 kV switching yard at Daniel Substation. - Installation of five breakers at Daniel Substation (three feeder breakers) with a position to add a sixth. - Retirement of the existing, three bulk substation transformers.

-Option 3: Construct a New Substation on the Existing Property with and
+Option 3: Construct a New Substation on the Existing Property with One 44.8 MVA Transformer Now and One 44.8 MVA Transformer Later (Daniel Substation) \$13.400.000

-(Daniel Substation)